 The Trilogy of Ireland Vacation Expenses: Airfare, Car Rental and Lodging

-Your first, and largest, expense of your Irish holiday is actually getting to and from your destination.
+Your first, and often largest, expense of your Irish holiday is actually getting to and from your destination.
 I wrote pretty extensively on booking your flight to Ireland that will help you find the best deals, as well as tips for booking your airfare.
 No travel hacking needed!

 Another thing to remember when renting a car: petrol is paid for by the liter in Ireland.
 A gallon of gas is easily $8-$10.
 Rent the smallest vehicle you can comfortably use.